 By now you are probably quite into your dancing and have begun to social dance regularly, or at least have a feel for improvisation.
-We encourage an atmosphere of constructive self-criticism but also of inclusion, so that everybody’s level improves.
-This is the time to make mistakes!

-Here’s where it starts to get interesting!
 If you’re here, the chances are you’re not dabbling anymore: you’ve been bitten by the bug, it ain’t going away, and now you want to be a kick-arse dancer.
 As the name suggests, these classes bridge the gap between intermediate and advanced.

 You should be comfortable with all the material listed in the Intermediate level description, and you should be able to comfortably social dance all night to a range of tempos up to 180bpm.

 For many teachers, the litmus test for an advanced dancer is the quality of your swing outs.
 We will continually look at technique for this important figure, as well as more complex combinations, footwork/styling variations, and fast tempos.
 And of course, more killer moves for your repertoire: fun Texas Tommy variations, Charleston figures, Slides, Followers’ tricks, and some non-acrobatic “airsteps”.
 We will also develop further important concepts in technique, a more in-depth look at musicality, partner response, free improvisation, and advanced floorcraft.